Skip to content

 HackerRank Jim and the Skyscrapers problem solution

-In this HackerRank Jim and the Skyscrapers problem, the first line contains the number of skyscrapers.
+In this HackerRank Jim and the Skyscrapers problem solution, the first line contains the number of skyscrapers.
 The next line contains space-separated integers representing the heights of the skyscrapers. print an integer that denotes the number of valid routes.

 HackerRank Jim and the Skyscrapers problem solution